-Does Bleach Kill Mold: Understanding Why Bleach Is Not Effective at Removing Mold
+Does Bleach Kill Mold: Why Bleach Is Not Effective at Removing Mold

-One of the oldest and most common recommendations for cleaning mold is using a solution of bleach and water.
-In actually, using bleach for mold removal is just an old wives tale passed down through the generations.
-While it will temporarily clean surface mold, bleach is not effective at removing mold permanently.
+One of the most common questions we get is “does bleach kill mold?”
+Bleach is the most common recommendation for cleaning mold and it can be effective in some situations.
+While using bleach for mold removal will temporarily clean surface mold, it is not always effective at removing mold permanently.

 See, mold is actually a symptom of a water or moisture issue.
 Although bleach will temporarily remove mold from most surfaces, it will likely return unless the moisture issue is resolved.
 The same goes for cleaning mold with a vinegar or ammonia solution as well.
 While they will clean the mold from the surface temporarily, it will return if the moisture is still present.